ffeng23/scravid/README.md

 - scCATCH, marker based for cluster and single cell annotation. also it has the cell match database.

 - scDeepSort, python software and reference based.
 Allow unsure cell type.

+## added the code to run batch correction with MNN (batchelor)
+The code were originally in ../scravid2.
+Please check that folder for some of results and figures.